Sayelias/AmazonConnectRealtimeTranscriptViewer/README.md

 ## Testing

 1. Make a test call through your Amazon Connect instance
-2. Open the CloudFront URL in your web browser
+2. Accept the call in Agent Workspace
 3. You should see transcripts appearing in real-time during the call